rswarn01/Vendor_management_system/README.md

   •	SQLite (default database)
   •	Python

-Added postman collection for ease of user, also added swagger api documentation.
+Added postman collection for ease of use, also added swagger api documentation.